-- Before servicing the unit, verify the control power switch and circuit breakers are OFF (O), and the negative (-) terminal on the battery is disconnected.
-DO NOT perform even routine service (oil/ filter changes, cleaning, etc.) unless all electrical components are shut down. - ALWAYS use extreme caution when servicing this unit in damp conditions.
-Do not service the unit if skin or clothing is wet.
+- Before servicing the unit, verify the Control Power switch and circuit breakers are in the OFF (O) position, and the negative (-) terminal on the battery is disconnected.
+DO NOT perform even routine service (oil/filter changes, cleaning, etc.) unless all electrical components are shut down. - ALWAYS use extreme caution when servicing this unit in damp conditions.
+Do not service the unit if your skin or clothing is wet.
 Do not allow water to collect around the base of the unit. - DO NOT wash the unit with high pressure hoses, power washers, or steam cleaners.
 Water may collect in the unit, causing damage to electrical parts. - Replace all missing and hard to read decals.
 Decals provide important operating instructions and warn of dangers and hazards. - Wear heavy leather gloves when handling winch cables.
 Never let cables slip through bare hands. - Only use mild soap and water to clean the lens covers.
 Other chemicals may damage the lens covers.